Testing-Dozen/testing-dozen.github.io/README.md

 Topics:

 * Skills inventory, recognizing and naming what skills we have been learning
+* Testing when quality is not inherently bad
 * Pair testing an application to name its features
 * Basic test in python+playwright and python+selenium
 * When would you care to drive *real* browsers